 Verdict: A formal decision or finding made by a jury.

-Verified Complaint: An attorney discipline case is the charging document in which the Disciplinary Commission alleges misconduct by the attorney being charged and asks the Supreme Court to impose appropriate discipline for the misconduct.
+Verified Complaint: The charging document in which the Disciplinary Commission alleges misconduct by an attorney and asks the Supreme Court to impose appropriate discipline for the misconduct.

 Voir Dire: The act or process of questioning prospective jurors, by the trial counsel or the trial judge, to determine which are qualified for service on a jury.